luiarthur/decision_ams221/notes/notes01/README.md

     -   knowledge
         -   purely objective role
     -   solutions to problems
-        -   involvement that accounst for context
+        -   involvement that accounts for context